 Some mining environments are unpredictable – Cassadey’s research is helping mining companies build models so they will know how certain rocks will behave in a particular environment.

 PhD candidate Dianfan Zhou is going to help bring our country up to speed.
-"I recently started by PhD in UTAS’ School of Land and Food and my project is focused on opportunities for greenhouse vegetable production in Australia."
+"I recently started by PhD in UTAS’ Tasmanian Institute of Agriculture and my project is focused on opportunities for greenhouse vegetable production in Australia."

 PhD candidate Martin is working on determining the factors that will make vessels safer to protect the crew on board.